 Samsung x WeWork

-Samsung, apart from being Apple’s main competitor in the American mobile phone market, is a global retailer of everything from washing machines to laptops, dishwashers to speaker systems.
+Samsung, apart from being Apple’s main competitor in the American mobile phone market, is a global manufacturer of everything from washing machines to laptops, dishwashers to speaker systems.

-This Samsung x WeWork collaboration also featured its own lecture series in Miami, Detroit, and Williamsburg.
-Hjalti spoke in Miami.
+As part of the Samsung x WeWork partnership, karlssonwilker also held its own series of lectures in Miami, Detroit and Williamsburg.
+Hjalti gave a speech in Miami.

 Staffed by Samsung, customers can visit the care centers to learn more about a device or get specialized care.
 While visiting, they can work/meet/play in one of four different pod types.
-The conference room pod offers video conferencing; and the internet café pod has six stations with Samsung monitors, including DeX, which allows mirroring of your mobile display.
-The phone booth pod divides the 100 square-foot footprint into four smaller booths, complete with high end video conferencing and frosted privacy glass.
+The conference room pod offers video conferencing, the internet café pod has six stations with Samsung monitors, including DeX, which allows mirroring of your mobile display.
+The phone booth pod divides the 100sf footprint into four smaller booths, complete with high end video conferencing, and frosted privacy glass.
 Lastly, the conversational pod opens up into a living room/lounge experience that lets the visitor play video games on a massive 90” display.